better-internet/radworks-docs/docs/understanding-radicle/how-it-works.md

 ---
 id: how-it-works
-title: How it Works
+title: How it Works - Radicle Link
 ---

 Radicle Link is the peer-to-peer gossip protocol that powers the Radicle network.
 This documentation will provide an overview on how the protocol works.
 More information — including specifications, security considerations, and implementation notes — can be found in the [corresponding repositories](https://github.com/radicle-dev).

-# Overview
+## Overview

 Radicle Link is a peer-to-peer gossip protocol with a generic distributed version control backend.
 It aims to be general enough to be used on top of systems such as pijul or mercurial, though it's initial implementation is focused on supporting Git.